 “Before leaving my car, I turn left up Sierra Drive and make my way to the top.
 I soon understand why King Kamehameha used Kaimuki as his lookout to watch approaching enemies from the ocean.
 Another monarch, King Kalakaua, used Kaimuki for peaceful purposes with his ostrich farm.”

-It’s a spectacular view over Waikiki and I like the unique perspective of Diamond Head.
-Up here you may even spot your Aqua hotel in the distance.
+It’s a spectacular view over Waikiki and we like the unique perspective of Diamond Head.
+Up here you may even spot your Waikiki hotel in the distance.
 If you see rainbows over the Pacific, think of famed entertainer Israel Kamakawiwo`ole “IZ,” who was raised here in Kaimuki.

 At the end of the road is Lanipo trailhead.
 It’s a strenuous 7 mile ridge hike rated one of Oahu’s best.
 You can split the hike in half and go as far as “two summits.”
 Right now I have a burning desire to shop and eat.
 My wheels are soon turned downhill.